What are the best state parks in Maine? The answer will be different for every visitor.

 Well, there’s no reason you should be nervous about hiking Mount Katahdin.
 Just be prepared.

 Remember to bring lots of water.
 More than you think you’ll need.
 There is a high chance you won’t get back to your car until it’s dark out.
-I recommend a camel water pack like this one!
 This is so much better than having to use water bottles.

 Bug Spray.
 Yes, there will be mosquitos or black flies.
 Hike it anyways.
 Avoid wearing perfumes and scented lotions the morning of your hike.